evilpan/P2P-Over-MiddleBoxes-Demo/README.md

 ## compile:

-    make
+    make p2pchat

 ## run:

-    ./server host port
+    ./p2pchat/server port

-    ./client
+    ./p2pchat/client
     >>> help

+## test:

+    make test

 # FAQ

 ## It doesn't work
-UDP hole punching works only if both of the peers' NAT types are `Cone NAT`.
+UDP hole punching works only if both of the peers' NAT types are `Full Cone NAT`.

-## How to check whether my NAT is cone NAT
+## How to verify whether my NAT is cone NAT
 There're tools for manually check the external NAT's type in [tools](tools).
 For example: